-North America uses the "group aggregate methodology" only as respect to property catastrophe in development of their ceded reinsurance portfolio.
+North America uses the "group aggregate methodology" in the development of their ceded reinsurance portfolio.
 The catastrophic and excess of loss coverages encompass all insurance subsidiaries of QBE North America.
-In determining adequate coverage, various loss scenarios are considered with the intent to protect the participants from a 100/250-year catastrophic event.
-The "group aggregate methodology" results in more buying power, due to the centralization of reinsurance procurement.
+In determining adequate coverage, various loss scenarios are considered with the intent to protect the participants from a 100/250 year catastrophic event.
+The "group aggregate methodology" results in more buying power due to the centralization of reinsurance procurement.
 Exhibit A summarizes the company's ceded reinsurance portfolio for catastrophic and excess of loss coverages.